kwoodman1970/TRAINConference/README.md

 Again, there were few technical improvements compared to the previous year's website.

-This was TRAIN Conference's the final year.
+This was TRAIN Conference's final year.

 #### Noteable Features